 So, it’s finally happening.
-The tech behemoth that’s probably been on the industry’s collective radar to go public for ages has just filed a $500m IPO.
+The tech behemoth that’s probably been on the industry’s collective radar to go public for ages has just filed a $500 million IPO.

 That’s right.
 Dropbox is going public.
 It’s pretty evident that the signs were there earlier this year with a massive rebranding and then signing a gigantic lease in downtown San Francisco.